CLASSICAL WEEKEND: BEETHOVEN FOR FLUTE

 Partita No. 1 in B minor (28’)

 Benjamin Nabarro performs the first in a new series of concerts celebrating JS Bach’s much-loved music for solo violin.
 Centred on the intricate and expansive partitas and sonatas, Ben’s recitals explore the wonder of Bach through some of the most enduring and joyous works ever written for the violin.
+The pieces are presented together with a short, informal conversation about Bach’s celebrated works between Benjamin Nabarro and Benjamin Tassie, Music in the Round’s Programme Manager for Sheffield.

 View the brochure online here or download it below.